GongT/baobao/@idlebox/common/etc/common.api.md

     Primitive = 1
 }

-// Warning: (ae-missing-release-tag) "singleton" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "singleton" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function singleton(type?: SingletonType): ClassDecorator;

-// Warning: (ae-missing-release-tag) "singletonSymbol" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "singletonSymbol" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const singletonSymbol: unique symbol;

-// Warning: (ae-missing-release-tag) "SingletonType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SingletonType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export enum SingletonType {